-- 1 The call for presentation of the security must be published three times in the Swiss Official Gazette of Commerce. - 2 In special cases, the court may adopt other means of publicising the call for presentation.
+1 The call for presentation of the security must be published three times in the Swiss Official Gazette of Commerce.

+2 In special cases, the court may adopt other means of publicising the call for presentation.

-- 5. Effect a.
-Where the security is presented - 1 Where the lost bearer security is presented, the court sets the applicant a time limit within which to bring an action for recovery thereof. - 2 Where the applicant fails to bring action within such time limit, the court returns the instrument and lifts the garnishee order.
+1 Where the lost bearer security is presented, the court sets the applicant a time limit within which to bring an action for recovery thereof.

+2 Where the applicant fails to bring action within such time limit, the court returns the instrument and lifts the garnishee order.